Code-with-Zaid/FCC-Python-Progress/progress.md

 ---

-## Day 1 – [Date]
+## Day 1 – 2025-08-16
 **What I learned today:**
-- [Example: Variables, Data Types, Printing]
+- Started my Python learning journey and set up GitHub to track my progress.

 **Challenges faced:**
-- [Example: Confused about type casting, had to rewatch video]
+- Had issues with Git conflicts and repository setup, but fixed them.

 **Notes to self:**
-- [Example: Practice string formatting more]
+- Keep progress logs daily, even if I learn only a little.

 **Next Steps (Plan for tomorrow):**
-- [Example: Finish the exercises on loops]
+- Begin Python basics (variables, data types, and printing).